mcastling/mcastling.github.io/NUItutorials/NUIoverview.md

 Scene graph: Tree data structure, consisting of a collection of nodes.

 Nodes:       Image, text, buttons etc.

 Window:      Top level node of the scene graph, used for displaying a tree of Views.

 View:        Primary object for interaction.
-Views are effectively nodes that receive input (such as touch events)
+Views are effectively nodes that receive input (such as touch events),
              and act as a container for drawable elements and other views.
 A NUI application uses a hierarchy of view objects to position visible content.

 Layer:       Differant levels within an image.
 Layers provide a mechanism for overlaying groups of views on top of each other.

 ### Last updated - May 2017